The wonderful world of listening to the radio

 QSL Izmir Türk Radyo 2187.5 kHz

 QSL for Izmir Türk Radio 2187.5 kHz.
-Back in the 80-ies I heard this station quite often, or better said, I heard calls made to this station often on 2182 kHz.
+Back in the 80-ies I heard this station from Turkey quite often, or better said, I heard calls made to this station often on 2182 kHz.
 The “Iezzmir – Iezzmir” call from the radio officers was easily recognizable.
 But I never managed to QSL them.

 Last night I heard them for the first time in DSC mode.
 They sent an answer to a test call from cargo ship Erge (Panamese flag) anchored in Izmir harbor.
 My report to turkradyo@kiyiemniyeti.gov.tr was answered within a day with an almost fully detailed reply.